Cursor vs Tidio: Which is Better in 2026?

 Choose Cursor if you need:

-- ✓ Software developers seeking AI-assisted coding
+- ✓ Software developers seeking AI pair programming

-- ✓ Development teams managing large codebases
+- ✓ Teams refactoring or navigating large legacy codebases

 Choose Tidio if you need:

-- ✓ E-commerce businesses automating customer support
+- ✓ E-commerce stores automating customer service

 Switching Between Them